songlining/vault-tpm-helper-demo/steps.md

 ### If vault-tpm-helper Fails with TLS Errors

-**Problem:** vault-tmp-helper fails with TLS certificate verification errors like:
+**Problem:** vault-tpm-helper fails with TLS certificate verification errors like:
 - `certificate is not valid for any names`
 - `certificate relies on legacy Common Name field, use SANs instead`
 - `certificate signed by unknown authority`